 – Professor Irene McAra-McWilliam, Head of the School of Design and Director of Design Innovation at the GSA

-For most of your programme, you’ll be on the main Audencia campus in Nantes, France.
+For most of your programme, you’ll be on Audencia's Media Campus in Nantes, France.
 Nestled in the picturesque Loire Valley, Nantes is known for both its innovative community and its quality of life.

 Traditional vineyards and contemporary art installations, lazy river boats and booming industry – Nantes is a thriving modern city with old-world flair.
 And as the third-largest city of industry in France, with close proximity to Paris, Nantes offers a wealth of opportunities.
 Learn about student life at Audencia.

 The Highlands, Scotland (Forres)

 During the two-week International Winter School at the GSA’s Institute of Design Innovation, you’ll join an even more diverse group of international peers in Scotland.
 You’ll live and practise true collaborative creativity in the new Creative Campus within the romantic, natural setting of the Highlands and Islands of Scotland.